-There's a lot of great features on the Tempest.
+There's a lot of great features on the Tempest that make this a super versatile bag for commuting and living life on the go.
 Every time we used it we noticed something new!

 The main compartment has one small internal mesh pocket with a key clip for stowing your essentials, and there's a separate top pouch that's rather large for things that you'll want quick access to, like snacks or a light layer.
 Then there's an external mesh pouch for a rain or wind jacket.
 This pack has two water bottle pockets and an internal slot for a hydration bladder.
 There's a small vertical pocket on the left shoulder strap that can hold your sunglasses (as long as they are not Jackie O sized) or GPS unit, and a pocket on either side of the hip belt for other quick access items, like your phone or lip balm.

 There's also Osprey's "Stow on the Go" attachment for trekking poles, which carries them between your shoulder strap and hip belt (not the most comfortable carrying method for long distances, but convenient if you need to navigate a boulder field or steep section of the trail).
 Finally, there's an ice axe loop with a bungee strap holder for the shaft, and Osprey's "Lidlock" bike helmet strap.
 This is our favorite feature on this pack, as it's a quick and easy way to secure a bike helmet without having it bang all over the place.
 You pull the plastic piece vertically through the slots in your helmet and then rotate it so that it lays flat on top.
 The bungee cord creates enough tension to hold it in place, with no flopping around.
 Genius!
 There's no rain cover though, like on the Osprey Sirrus or Gonex 35, so if that's a priority for you look to one of those packs instead.